-Southern comfort food is served family-style at Monell’s Dining & Catering .
+Southern comfort food is a must when you vacation in Nashville, and is served family-style at Monell’s Dining & Catering .
 Located in a renovated antebellum home in Germantown, Monell’s boasts several small, intimate dining rooms where hungry patrons chow down on favorites like chicken and dumplings, pork chops and sliced roast beef with gravy and pot roast.
 The menu changes depending on the day of the week, but meals always include meats, veggies, salads, a drink and dessert.

 Just a few blocks from the Nashville Farmers Market is Germantown Cafe , a friendly neighborhood bistro serving up delicious fare in a casual setting.
 Crab cakes, French onion soup or pork belly tater tots will start you off nicely, along with a complimentary basket of fluffy yeast rolls.
 For the main dish, specialty entrées like plum pork, coconut curry salmon or blackened grouper all get rave reviews.